-- CF #9 posed a series of questions for an issuer to consider, including: - How has COVID-19 impacted your financial condition and results of operations? - How has COVID-19 impacted your capital and financial resources, including your overall liquidity position and outlook? - How do you expect COVID-19 to affect assets on your balance sheet and your ability to timely account for those assets? - Do you anticipate any material impairments, increases in allowances for credit losses, or changes in accounting judgments? - Have COVID-19-related circumstances adversely affected your ability to maintain operations, including controls and procedures?
+• CF #9 series of considered questions:

+- How has COVID-19 impacted your financial condition and results of operations? - How has COVID-19 impacted your capital and financial resources, including your overall liquidity position and outlook? - How do you expect COVID-19 to affect assets on your balance sheet and your ability to timely account for those assets? - Do you anticipate any material impairments, increases in allowances for credit losses, or changes in accounting judgments? - Have COVID-19-related circumstances adversely affected your ability to maintain operations, including controls and procedures?